Knocktov/Knock-portfolio/README.md

 Thank you for coming to my TEDta-...I mean Readme.
 This page was created to act as a portfolio of projects for future clients and act as a landing page for anyone looking to see my showcase of skills.
 This website is a continuous work in progress and will be updated as my skills and understanding of programming grows.

+Made with no shortage of fiddling with CSS by Mitch Vandermolen